-This 3.5 hour tour offers you the chance to see the summit of Twin Peaks San Francisco (weather permitting) as well as several other top attractions in SF.
+This 3.5-hour tour offers you the chance to see the summit of Twin Peaks San Francisco (weather permitting) as well as several other top attractions in SF.
 You will also see the Golden Gate Bridge, cruise through Chinatown, and see Fisherman's Wharf.

 As you ride around on this comfy bus, you will also learn about the history of SF, fun facts about each attraction, and a few hidden gems.
-This tour runs most days at 9am and 2pm.
+This tour runs most days at 9am and at 2pm.

-The tour lasts around 8 hours and runs most days of the week.
+The tour lasts around 6 hours and runs most days of the week.

 In addition to the Twin Peaks San Francisco tours, you can also get here on public transit.
 It does take a little more hiking to get to the top, but it's a fun way to visit.
 You can also visit by using Lyft or Uber.

 You have a few options to get here on public transit.
-None of them will take you to the top, but instead will take you to the trailheads where you can then use the trails to get here.
+None of them will take you to the top, but instead will take you to the trailheads where you can then climb the trails to get here.